-- (5) On April 17, 2020, the Company received loan proceeds from East West Bank of \$9.2 million under the Paycheck Protection Program ("PPP").
-The PPP was established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") and provided for loans to qualifying businesses.
-The loans and accrued interest are forgivable so long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent, and utilities, as described in the CARES Act.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries.
-The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the later of the first six months or when the amount of the loan forgiveness is determined.
-The Company used the proceeds for purposes consistent with the PPP requirements.
-The note matured on April 17, 2022, had no covenants, and was unsecured. - The Company was notified by East West Bank that a principal amount of \$9.0 million as well as accrued interest of \$0.2 million relating to the PPP Loan had been forgiven by the Small Business Administration as of December 31, 2021.
-The Company recorded the forgiveness of the principal and interest in Loss on Settlement of Related Party Notes Payable, Notes Payable, and Vendor Payables in trust, net in the Consolidated Statements of Operations and Comprehensive Loss for the year ended December 31, 2021.
-The Company paid the remaining principal and accrued interest in an aggregate amount of \$0.2 million in April 2022. - (6) On January 13, 2021, the Company entered into a notes payable agreement under the NPA, ("January 13 Notes") with a US-based investment firm for total principal of \$11.3 million, receiving net proceeds of \$9.9 million, net of an 8% original issue discount and \$0.5 million of debt issuance costs paid directly by the lender.
+On January 13, 2021, the Company amended the NPA to increase the principal amount of its \$15,000 note payable by \$667 as a consent fee permitting the issuance of additional notes payable.
+The Company recorded the consent fee in Interest Expense in the Consolidated Statements of Operations and Comprehensive Loss for year ended December 31, 2021.
+In conjunction with the Closing of the Business Combination, the Company issued Class A Common Stock to settle the note payable.

+On January 13, 2021, the Company entered into a notes payable agreement under the NPA, ("January 13 Notes") with a US-based investment firm for total principal of \$11,250, receiving net proceeds of \$9,870, net of an 8% original issue discount and \$480 of debt issuance costs paid directly by the lender.
 The note payable is collateralized by a first lien on virtually all tangible and intangible assets of the Company and bears interest at 0% per annum.
-On March 12, 2021, the Company and the US-based investment firm entered into a notes payable agreement ("March 12 Notes") for an aggregate principal amount of \$7.0 million, receiving net proceeds of \$6.4 million, net of an 8% original issue discount.
+On March 12, 2021, the Company and the US-based investment firm entered into a notes payable agreement ("March 12 Notes") for an aggregate principal amount of \$7,000, receiving net proceeds of \$6,440, net of an 8% original issue discount.
 The terms of this note payable were the same as the note payable issued on January 13, 2021.
 The Company elected the fair value option for these note payable because the inclusion of a conversion feature that allowed the lenders to convert the notes payable into Class A Common Stock after the closing of the Business Combination.

 In conjunction with the issuance of the January 13 Notes and March 12 Notes, the Company issued warrants to purchase 662,083 shares of the Class A Common Stock with an exercise price of \$10.00 per share, as adjusted for certain down-round provisions.
 The warrants were issued with a term of seven years.
 The Company recorded the fair value of the warrants in APIC in accordance with the derivative accounting scope exception in ASC 815 for certain contracts involving an entity's own stock.
-The Company estimated the fair value of the warrants to be \$2.0 million using the Black-Scholes option-pricing model (see Note 8, Fair Value of Financial Instruments).
+The Company estimated the fair value of the warrants to be \$1,988 using the Black-Scholes option-pricing model (see Note 8, Fair Value of Financial Instruments).

-In conjunction with the Closing of the Business Combination, the Company issued Class A Common Stock to settle the note payable, as follows (dollars in thousands).
+In conjunction with the Closing of the Business Combination, the Company issued Class A Common Stock to settle the note payable.